MercyOne North Iowa Bariatric Surgery

 BMI is a measure used to define overweight, obesity and morbid obesity and reflects the amount of excess body fat an adult has.

-Our physicians, Mason City Clinic’s bariatric surgeon, otherwise known as a weight loss surgeon, now provides a variety of bariatric and weight loss surgeries for patients to help people lose weight and restore their health and quality of life.
+At Mason City Clinic, our bariatric surgeons, otherwise known as weight loss surgeons, provide a variety of bariatric and weight loss surgeries for patients to help people lose weight and restore their health and quality of life.

 Bariatric and Weight Loss Surgeries

 Gastric bypass is a weight loss surgery in which the stomach is divided into two sections.
 One is a small upper pouch, which is connected to the small intestine so that during a small meal, food bypasses the stomach and causes a full, satisfied feeling.
 The second is the bypassed part of the stomach, which is left intact and may be used in the future if needed.